fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 ## Introduction

-A getting started guide for this Server-Side rendering ServisBOT app.
+A getting started guide for ServisBOT app.

 ## Main Features
 * Next.js for an improved dev experience, dynamic routing and better performance with automatic code splitting